 - Since the Arizona Heritage Fund's inception, over \$348 million has been reinvested in our resources.
-The economic impact to the community from these grants has totaled over \$235 million with \$140 million of this money coming from matching grants. - Heritage Fund grants to state, local, and regional parks provided recreational opportunities state-wide for camping, hiking, restrooms, non-motorized trails and safe/new playground equipment. - Grants provided public and disabled assisted with access issues to public lands and parks - notably important for hunters, fishermen, and birdwatchers to be able to gain access through private land to public land. - Provided needed resources for the historic preservation of buildings and archeological sites. - Supports environmental education for schools, the preservation of endangered species and acquisition of critical habitat for animals exist for today's public and future generations.
+The economic impact to the community from these grants has totaled over \$235 million with \$140 million of this money coming from matching grants. - In 2017, House Bill 2369 was introduced which would repeal the Arizona State Parks Board.
+The Alliance, along with other partners, launched a letter writing campaign gathering over 1,500 signatures opposing the bill.
+As a result of this effort, an amendment was proposed to remove the State Parks Board from the bill.
+In May 2017, Governor Ducey signed the amended bill and the State Parks Board remains in place as it has for the last 60 years. - Heritage Fund grants to state, local, and regional parks provided recreational opportunities state-wide for camping, hiking, restrooms, non-motorized trails and safe/new playground equipment. - Grants provided public and disabled assisted with access issues to public lands and parks - notably important for hunters, fishermen, and birdwatchers to be able to gain access through private land to public land. - Provided needed resources for the historic preservation of buildings and archeological sites. - Supports environmental education for schools, the preservation of endangered species and acquisition of critical habitat for animals exist for today's public and future generations.